animaldna/catalog-api/README.md

 - [ ] Pagination

 ## Feedback
 This is a personal project and a work in progress, but I'm always open to receiving any and all feedback about anything I'm working on.
-Feel free to email me or you can just open an issue and drop your thoughts.
+Feel free to open an issue and drop your thoughts.

 ## Author
 Chloe Boylan